ouranous/Navette-Club-Version2/replit.md

 The frontend is a React 18 single-page application built with TypeScript and Vite.
 It uses Wouter for routing, Radix UI & shadcn/ui for components, React Query for server state management, and Tailwind CSS for responsive styling.
 Form handling is managed with React Hook Form and Zod for validation.
 Replit Auth provides user authentication.

 ## Backend
 The backend is an Express.js application with TypeScript, using an API-first approach.
-It integrates Drizzle ORM for PostgreSQL and Replit Auth for OpenID Connect authentication and session management.
-Replit Object Storage (via Google Cloud Storage) handles photo uploads.
-RESTful APIs manage providers, vehicles, city tours, bookings, and homepage content, with Zod for validation.
+It integrates Drizzle ORM for PostgreSQL with dual authentication systems: Replit Auth (OpenID Connect) on Replit, and password-based admin authentication for external hosting (Plesk/VPS).
+Photo uploads use Replit Object Storage on Replit (disabled on external hosting - use external image URLs instead).
+RESTful APIs manage providers, vehicles, city tours, bookings, homepage content, and payments, with Zod for validation.

 ## Core Features & Design Decisions
 -   **Admin Interface**: Provides comprehensive management for providers (including geographic service zones), vehicles (8 types, seasonal/hourly pricing, homepage visibility control), city tours (3-step creation, live preview, visual selectors, duration management), transfer bookings (with provider reassignment capability), and dynamic content for professional website pages (About, Contact, FAQ, Help, Terms, Privacy, Cancellation).